nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **A**:
 1. Find the save folder on the current computer.
 The save files can be found in the `data` folder created by the app, it should include both `PetPal.json` and `archive.json`
 2. Transfer the save file to your new computer.
-3. Install the latest release of PetPal from [here]() on your new computer.
+3. Download the latest release of PetPal from [here](https://github.com/AY2223S2-CS2103T-T14-2/tp/releases) on your new computer.
 4. Launch PetPal on your new computer and exit.
 5. You should see a new `data` folder containing a new `PetPal.json` with a sample.
 Replace this file with the save file copied over from your old computer.
 6. Launch FABook again.
 Your data should be there!